marcov64/Lsd/Readme.txt

 If you get an error when trying to execute any of the above commands, please make sure the respective files are set as executable (use terminal command "chmod +x FILENAME" in the installation directory, replacing FILENAME by the name of the corresponding file).

 You may need to recompile LMM if the included pre-compiled versions have problems with your Linux setup.
-Move in the LSD installation directory and use the command:
+Move in the LSD installation directory and use the commands:

+ cd src
  make -f makefile.linux

 If the compilation fails, the most likely reason is the mis-specification of the locations of the files required for the compilation.
 The major problem is that Tcl/Tk may be installed in your systems in several different locations.
 The makefile contains a list of variables for the directory needed for the Tcl/Tk libraries and include files.
 For example, on some systems you have the Tcl/Tk library located in /usr/lib, or /usr/local/lib, or usr/share/lib, etc. Similarly, the include files may be located in different directories.
 The makefile lists the files you need to identify; check the location for those files and edit the makefile as appropriate for your system.